amirberenji1995/damavand/documentations/signal_processing.md

 ### Features to extract

 [This study](https://www.sciencedirect.com/science/article/abs/pii/S0888327006002512) introduces 11 time-domain and 13 frequency-domain (24 in total) features for rotating machinery fault diagnosis.
 Detailed list of them alongside tips on how to extract them using ```feature_extractor(signals, features)``` is included in the table below.
 It is worth mentioning that $x(n)$, $s(k)$ and $f_k$ correspond to time-domain signal, frequency spectrum and corresponding frequency axis; moreover, TS and FS in the **Description** column stand for time-series and frequency spectra.
+For detailed example on how to extract these features using ```feature_extractor(signals, features)```, checkout the code snippet below the table.

 | **Number** |                                               **Formula**                                              |                **Description**               |                               **Implementation**                              |
 |:----------:|:------------------------------------------------------------------------------------------------------:|:--------------------------------------------:|:-----------------------------------------------------------------------------:|